 In the example above which comes from the standard mojoPortal Web.config file, "auto:en-US" means to try and use the Resources for the user's preferred language (as configured in the browser), but if the correct Resources cannot be found then fall back to the default language/culture for Resources which in this case is configured as en-US (English language, US region specific).
 You can specify any culture as the default.
 If you want to force a specific culture and not use Resource Fallback, you can simply remove the "auto:" from the setting and use en-US or some other language/culture.

 Note: above I use the term "Resources" to mean primarily text that is used in standard labels and buttons in mojoPortal.
 Resources for mojoPortal are stored in the App_GlobalResouces folder.
 See Translating mojoPortal for more information about creating/editing Resource files.
 In mojoPortal, since the main developer is from the US and speaks English and since mojoPortal is under active development, the most complete Resource file is the one for English.
 If you use something other than en-US for the default culture, you should make sure there are no missing keys in the resource file for your default culture by comparing to the English resource file.
-If you update it with additional keys, please send me the update at joe dot audette [at] gmail dotcom.

 Note: for more information on culture names like en-US, see the National Language Support API Reference.